jesslenn/arrayThreeSum/arrayThreeSum.md

       if (currentSum === targetSum){
         //push all current integers into our solution array solution.push([element, arr[leftIndex], arr[rightIndex]]);
-        //move each inside pointers toward each other leftIndex++
+        //move each of the inside pointers toward each other leftIndex++
         rightIndex--
       } else if (currentSum > targetSum) {